Ak-Army/go-cd/README.md

 # gocd
 __Change directory to a Go package__

-A very simple command line application to automatically change directory based on a Go package name Inpirated by github.com/relvacode/gocd
+A very simple command line application to automatically change directory based on a Go package name.
+Inpirated by github.com/relvacode/gocd

 ## Install